PigCI/pig-ci-rails/README.md

   * HTML output to include branch - Right now they're just timestamps.

-  * Replace out text outputs with I18n - I want to make this gem as accessible to non-English speakers as possible.
   * Change gem name to be `pig-ci-rails` - I want to support other frameworks, but while I figure out if people want this I want focus on Ruby on Rails because I'm familiar with it.
   * Make possible to turn off terminal output / report sharing.